What is Entity Framework?

 Many developers have misconceptions about the Database First approach

 Database First gives you more control over the database: which is not true at all.
-With Code First, you have full control over the database, for example, you can create and remove stored procedure or trigger.
+With Code First, you have full control over the database, for example, you can create and remove stored procedures or triggers.

 1. Full versioning of database

-Using code first we can manage all version of the database by use of single comment which is very helpful while maintaining different versions of the application.
+Using code first we can manage all versions of the database by using of single comment which is very helpful while maintaining different versions of the application.
 Without code first, you either need to manually take care of database versions or need to use an external tool.

 2. Productivity